How To Clean Earrings April 27, 2017 – Posted in: Jewelry Blog

 Almost all jewelry stores will clean earrings for free (even if you didn’t purchase the earrings from them) and so there is not really any risk bring the earrings to be cleaned.

-If you love your earrings and want to explore the beautiful and rare earrings from our collection, click here.
+If you love your earrings and want to explore the beautiful and rare earrings, click here to view our earrings collection.